joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 8. **Compile and Install**
 9. **Collaborate or Export Packages**

-This flow ensures your component is cleanly generated and fully functional with Joomla’s native architecture.
+This flow ensures your component is cleanly generated and fully functional with Joomla's native architecture.

 ---